 With the government’s increasing focus on sustainability, new homes must meet strict energy efficiency standards, including the use of insulation, renewable energy sources like solar panels, and low-energy heating systems such as heat pumps.

-If the backland plot involves significant groundworks, such as excavation or the removal of trees, a structural engineer may be needed to assess the impact on neighbouring properties and to ensure that the new homes are structurally sound.
+If the backland plot involves significant groundworks, such as excavation or the removal of trees, a structural engineer may be needed at the early design stage to assess the impact on neighbouring properties and to ensure that the new homes are structurally sound.
+They will, of course, also be needed for the above-ground structural design.

 In areas prone to flooding, particularly in low-lying parts of London and Surrey, developers must implement flood risk mitigation strategies.
 This is especially important for backland developments, where limited space may make it more difficult to manage water runoff effectively.